 The whimsical dust ruffle not only adds that added vintage vibe, but it serves a purpose too.
 Hiding away things that may not be suitable for guests’ eyeballs is a win for me.

 I hope you had fun seeing this vintage Cosco cart come to life.
 I sure had a blast recreating it.
 It’s always fun to take something worn out and make it new again.
 Especially when you can revive it true to its era.

 If you’d like to own this little cutie, you can find it available in my online shop.
 (SOLD)

 Do pin and share my vintage Cosco cart makeover because I am positive there are other carts tucked away in garages and basements in need of love too.

 Up next, this little bird cage I found at the thrift store needs a new purpose in life.
-Stay tuned!
+See the end result HERE.

 More makeovers like this vintage Cosco cart: